jaycee0610/E-Wallet-Gateway-client/README.md

 ```

 Sample Response
+> [!CAUTION]

-Important: Please save the 'ID' or include it in your database for future reference regarding your transaction.
+> Please save the 'ID' or include it in your database for future reference regarding your transaction.

 ```json
 {
     "reference_id": "order-id-123",